Earthplace Preschool Policies & Procedures

 Influenza*: Until clinically well and cleared by a health care provider

-Measles: Four days after rash appears and child is well
+Measles: Four days after the rash appears and the child is well

 Meningitis* (all forms): Until certified by a physician as cured and not infectious